LitLi/SmartVendingMachine-Project/_posts/2017-06-06-QTParking.md

         String address = request.getParameter("address");
 	......
    ```
-This model can be integrated with QT-Cloud managment portal, administrator can operate the device managment task such as New Device ,Edit Device ,Set Task CMD ect as Figure 5 and Figure 6.
+This model can be integrated with QT-Cloud managment portal.
+In the managment portal, administrator can operate the device managment task such as New Device ,Edit Device ,Set Task CMD etc. As Figure 5 and Figure 6.

 Figure 5.
 QT-Cloud Device Managment Page ![QT-Cloud Device Managment Page](/Images/QTParking_005.PNG)